Debaray/tigers-king/README.md

 # Tigers King

-This project was bootstrapped with React.js and css.
+This project was bootstrapped with React and CSS.

 ## Feature